shangtse/robust-physical-attack/README.md

 ---
 :new:

 Alternatively, you can use our `shapeshifter2d.py` and `shapeshifter3d.py` scripts to generate shapeshifter-style perturbations.
-We currently only have an example for generating a targeted and untargeted 2D stop sign perturbation in the `Makefile`:
+We currently support the following attacks:
 ```
-make 2d_targeted_attack
-make 2d_untargeted_attack
+$ make

+Usage:
-make 2d_rpn_attack
+  make <target>
+  help                          Display this help

+Dependencies
+  deps                          Install dependencies, compile protobufs, and patch projects.

+Helpers
+  tensorboard                   Launch tensorboard to monitor progress.

+Attacks
+  2d_targeted_attack            Create 2d stop sign that is detected as a person.
+  2d_untargeted_attack          Create 2d stop sign that is not detected as a stop sign.
+  2d_proposal_attack            Create 2d stop sign that is not detected.
+  2d_hybrid_targeted_attack     Create 2d stop sign that is either not detected at all or detected as a person.
+  2d_hybrid_untargeted_attack   Create 2d stop sign that is either not detected at all or not detected as a stop sign.
 ```

 You will have to first install our dependencies and patches via: